Thenemex/Thaumic-Industries-2-Core/README.md

   - Replaced the Vanilla Stone Furnace with a mystical construct (some Cobblestone & Coal Block)
   - Replaced the Scribing Tools recipe with an Arcane recipe (Glass Phial, Feather and Ink)
   - Replaced the Thaumometer recipe with an Arcane recipe (only added some vis)
     - The recipe can also be rotated 90° sideways (you can flip the gold and shards)
+  - Added a new expert recipe for Bone Bow
   - Replaced all research pages associated with those recipes

 ### Required mods :